 - Jews were banned from visiting the Western Wall, the holiest prayer site in Judaism.
-They were also denied access to the Temple Mount—the site of the second Temple.
-Jordanian soldiers desecrated the Mount of Olives—an ancient Jewish cemetery and a holy site for Christians—using tombstones from the site to build latrines.
+They were also denied access to the Temple Mount—the site of the Second Temple.
+Jordanian soldiers desecrated the Mount of Olives—an ancient Jewish cemetery and holy site for Christians—using tombstones from the site to build latrines.
 They could not even enter East Jerusalem.

-- As soon as they conquered Jerusalem's Jewish Quarter, the Jordanians blew up more than 50 synagogues, including the Hurva synagogue, the most prominent temple in Jerusalem for more than 300 years.
-All Jews were forced out of the Jewish Quarter, where they had lived for generations.
+- As soon as the Jordanians conquered Jerusalem's Jewish Quarter, they blew up more than 50 synagogues, including the Hurva synagogue, the most prominent temple in Jerusalem for more than 300 years.
+All Jews were forced out of the Jewish Quarter where they had lived for generations.

 - Israel grants Muslim and Christian religious authorities responsibility for managing their holy sites.
 Today, the Temple Mount—Israel's holiest site—remains under the administration of Muslim religious authorities.
 Numerous studies have shown that the current Arab residents in East Jerusalem would choose to live under Israeli sovereignty, not Palestinian sovereignty, if the city were ever divided in a peace deal.
-In fact, many are applying for Israeli citizenship, making it clear they would rather live under Israel than any Arab rule.
+In fact, many are applying for Israeli citizenship, making it clear they would rather live under Israel rule than Arab rule.